JuliaPOMDP/POMDPs.jl/docs/src/interfaces.md

 ## Distributions

 A distribution object represents a probability distribution.

-The following functions may be called on a distribution object
+The following functions may be called on a distribution object (Click on a function to read its documentation):

 - [`rand`](@ref)
 - [`iterator`](@ref)